-- Submit application and \$60 application fee. - 2.
+- Submit application and \$45 application fee. - 2.
 Submit OFFICIAL high school transcripts. - 3.
-Commitment and compliance to the William Jessup University Community Covenant - 4.
-OPTIONAL: OFFICAL SAT and/or ACT scores.
+Submit OFFICAL SAT and/or ACT scores.
+(Test scores not required for transfers with at least 24 transferable units.) - 4.
+Commitment and compliance to the William Jessup University Community Covenant